citp/privacy-policy-historical/s/sp/spo/sportssignup.com.md

 #### Credit Card Information

-When Registrants use the SportsSignup system to make payment via credit card, the payment information is entered on a secure web page, using SSL encryption (see Web Security section) and processed via the Customer’s merchant account.
+When Registrants use the SportsSignup system to make payment via credit card, the payment information is entered on a secure web page, using SSL encryption (see Web Security section) and processed via a merchant account.
 Only the last 4 digits of the credit card number are stored in the SportsSignup system.
 The Customer name (e.g. Springfield Soccer League”) will appear on the Registrant’s credit card statement.

 The SportsSignup system is PCI Complaint.
 SportsSignup is enrolled in Trustwave's Trusted Commerce program, a third party service provider, to validate compliance with the Payment Card Industry Data Security Standard (PCI DSS) mandated by all the major credit card associations including: American Express, Diners Club, Discover, JCB, MasterCard Worldwide, Visa, Inc. and Visa Europe.
 Trustwave's Trusted CommerceSM designation indicates that SportsSignup protects credit card and order information in accordance with payment card industry best practices.

 ####  Social Security Numbers

 SportsSignup provides a service, called **KidSafe** _Plus_ , to help manage the background check process for Customer’s volunteers.
 While it is understandable that consumers are reluctant to disclose their Social Security numbers, it is a crucial piece of information to help ensure the name being provided will match potential criminal records.
-Social Security numbers are captured as part of a volunteer's profile, and passed on to ChoicePoint Corporation (via secure communications), who performs the background check.
-The Social Security numbers are deleted from the SportsSignup system once the results are returned from ChoicePoint (often minutes after the user supplies the information).
+Social Security numbers are captured as part of a volunteer's profile, and passed on to LexisNexis (via secure communications), who performs the background check.
+The Social Security numbers are deleted from the SportsSignup system once the results are returned from LexisNexis (often minutes after the user supplies the information).

 #### **Testimonials**